saishagoel27/Test2ImageWebApp/README.md

 ---

 ## 🎉 Happy Generating!
-Unleash your creativity and turn your imagination into breathtaking AI art—directly from your hardware.
+Unleash your creativity and turn your imagination into breathtaking AI art, directly from your hardware.

 ---